Arts & CultureFamilyNew Islamic Civilization

 Polygamy is not for everybody and it shouldn’t be sold and promoted so freely.
 The Leader’s advice on this issue is based on a solid foundation of wisdom.
 The ulema are clear that this is not something that any man who just feels like it should engage in.
 There are certain moral standards and the reasons for pursuing it should not be frivolous.

-The bar is not so high for polygamy that it is impossible, it is just perhaps that many men are relatively subpar that they don’t meet the criteria needed, or even those who do meet the criteria do not have a sufficient reason for doing so (such as remedying an important family or social problem) and would thus be engaging in a frivolous act that would cause more harm than benefit.
+The bar is not so high for polygamy that it is impossible, it is just perhaps that many men are relatively subpar that they don’t meet the criteria needed, or even those who do meet the criteria for acting equitably between wives do not have a legitimate reason for doing so (such as remedying an important family or social problem) and would thus be engaging in a frivolous act that would cause more harm than benefit.

-That is why any man who cannot face Allah and honestly say he has a legitimate reason, and not a frivolous reason, for pursuing polygamy, and any man who cannot honestly face his wife and have the conversation about it, should not even think about the matter, and if his wife says no, he should forget about it.
-The peace of the household is far more important than worldly satisfaction.
+That is why any man who cannot face Allah and honestly say he has a legitimate reason, and not a frivolous reason, for pursuing polygamy, and any man who cannot honestly face his wife and have the conversation about it, should not even think about the matter, and if his wife says no, he should forget about it except for rare exceptions, such as the case Shaheed Mutahhari mentioned where it is the right of unmarried women in society.
+The peace of the household, whose key is the peace of the heart of the wife, is far more important than worldly satisfaction.

 But for those who have the ethical qualities and situational necessities – whether solving issues like infertility or imbalanced male to female ratios (i.e. Afro-Americans) – such a family structure should not be a taboo or source of shame, nor should it be so out-of-bounds that such a small percentage of the society engages with it.